• Skip to primary navigation

 • Refried bean taquitos

-I hope you enjoy this recipe for creamy vegan oil-free refried beans!
-If you enjoy the recipe, feel free to rate it and leave a comment.
+I hope you enjoy this recipe for creamy homemade refried beans!
+If you enjoy it, feel free to rate it and leave a comment.

 Print